teamicaal/theconservatoryrenovators/README.md

 - Node 16 is now the minimum requirement
 - `yarn dev` is now the default command to start watching files
 - `yarn build` now works for both staging and production environments, no more need for `yarn build:production`
-- The landing page flexible content blocks and page template have now been incorporated into the global blocks and default page template, now with more blocks as standard
+- The landing page and holding page (Spectre) flexible content blocks have now been incorporated into the global blocks and default page template, now with more blocks as standard.
+There are also 2 default pages setup for a landing page (e.g. PPC campaign) and holding page
 - It’s now possible to build Laravel components into websites using the [Acorn](https://roots.io/acorn/) plugin from Roots
 - All tailwind spacing classes now use the default values e.g. 1 = .25rem, 4 = 1rem etc
-- all `^-grey-` tailwind classes are now `^-grey-`
+- all `^-grey-` tailwind classes are now `^-gray-`

 ## Quick Install